facebook/docusaurus/.github/ISSUE_TEMPLATE/feature.md

   IMPORTANT:
   - We expect you to submit a feature request including a real design (API / UI...), not just a basic idea
   - The design does not have to be perfect, we'll discuss it and fix it if needed
-  - For a more "casual" feature requests, consider using Canny instead: https://docusaurus.io/feature-requests -->
+  - For a more "casual" feature request, consider using Canny instead: https://docusaurus.io/feature-requests -->

 ## 🚀 Feature